Top banner Bamboo blue

 Bamboo blue side bar

-Chinese style drqing of a tree by Rinus Schulz
+Chinese style drawing of a tree by Rinus Schulz

 In the teachings of Taikiken-Kination, known as TaiKi, the entire body is viewed as an interactive entity with the surrounding environment.